Skip to main content

 • music

-The music in the game is widely praised for its ability to enhance the atmosphere and complement the beautifully rendered environments, with many reviewers noting its serene and immersive qualities.
-However, some players expressed a desire for more control over the music, as it can occasionally overpower important ambient sounds or become repetitive.
-Overall, the soundtrack is considered a standout feature, contributing significantly to the game's nostalgic and captivating experience.
+The music in the game is widely praised for its quality and ability to enhance the atmosphere, with many reviewers noting its suitability for various environments and its ability to evoke nostalgia.
+However, some players expressed frustration over the lack of options to toggle or mute the music, which can become repetitive or overpower important audio cues.
+Overall, the soundtrack is considered a strong point, complementing the game's beautiful visuals and immersive experience.

 • “The background music and ambient soundscape is also perfect for this game.”